luojiahai/luojiahai/README.md

 ### Hi, I am luojiahai 👋

 - 🇨🇳 I am from Guangzhou, China
-- 🌐 I speak Mandarin Chinese, Cantonese Chinese and English
 - 🔭 I am currently working on nothing
 - 🌱 I am currently learning nothing
-- 👯 I’m looking to collaborate on nothing
+- 👯 I am looking to collaborate on nothing
-- 🤔 I’m looking for help with nothing
+- 🤔 I am looking for help with nothing
 - 💬 Ask me about nothing
 - 📫 How to reach me: hoipck@gmail.com